 Friendly Enemy: Despite this they are seen traveling together and seem to be on good, if somewhat uneasy terms.

-Make the Dog Testify: Case three features Phoenix cross-examining a parrot, again.
-Case four has Kurone jump up onto the stand and take up a witness slot, and though she never actually testifies, Phoenix questioning her results in Mahoney mentioning a crucial detail.
+Make the Dog Testify: Case three features Phoenix cross-examining a parrot, using him as a makeshift medieval tape recorder.
+Case four has Eve jump up onto the stand and take up a witness slot, and though she never actually testifies, Phoenix questioning her results in Espella mentioning a crucial detail.

 Motionless Chin: Layton originating characters have this, despite original and Ace Attorney characters not.

-Original Generation: In addition to being set in an entirely new world, the game introduces a new braided, blonde girl (Mahoney) to be the focal point of the game.
-There is also a new prosecutor who dresses like a knight, named (something along the lines of) Jeeken Barnrod.
+Original Generation: In addition to being set in an entirely new world, the game introduces a new braided, blonde girl (Espella) to be the focal point of the game.
+There is also a new prosecutor who dresses like a knight, named Zacharias Barnham.

 Villainous Breakdown: As it turns out, these return from the AA series, at least during "trial" segments.
 However, unusually for the AA series, the breakdowns are sometimes filmed from different camera angles, not just facing the witness from the player's perspective.
 For example, during the first breakdown the camera starts facing the witness, but when the witness falls to the floor after the breakdown is over the camera cuts to an overhead view.
 The second culprit's breakdown, meanwhile, is filmed from a "close up" angle.
 They're also fully voiced too.

 Water Source Tampering: Though it's naturally occuring as opposed to being maliciously put there, Labyrinthia's water source is infected with a virus that causes citizens to pass out at the sound of pure silver.